Social Work in 42 Objects (and more), the book from this project, was launched earlier this year!

-The book is endorsed by Coram who hosted a launch for the book at the Foundling Museum in London on 20 March 2017.
+The book is endorsed by Coram who hosted a launch for the book at the Foundling Museum in London in March 2017.
 The launch was very well attended and the event was introduced by Coram’s Carol Homden.
 22 people brought objects to the launch for display.
 Mark Doel introduced the book and the philosophy behind it, using illustrative examples from Objects in the book.
 Guest speakers were Harriet Ward (who proposed Foundling Hospital Token as her object), John Simmonds and Isabelle Trowler.

 The book is available (£10 + postage) from Kirwin Maclean Associates at: email@example.com or please use the links to the right.

 The 127 objects in this book are a gift to social work from all those who have proposed them.
-This book is also a gift: when you buy it, be aware that profits and royalties go to NGO TARA Homes for Children, Delhi, to rescue, support and educate street children.
+This book is also a gift: when you buy it, be aware that profits and royalties (£2.50 per book) go to NGO TARA Homes for Children, Delhi, to rescue, support and educate street children.

 Publicity information for the book

 Can the story of social work be told through Objects?
 Might a collection of objects be more illuminating than a formal text book or a dry definition?